 What it looks like and how it is supplied

-Piptaz is a white powder, which is supplied as 4.5 grams of powder in single glass vials.
+PIPTAZ is a white powder, which is supplied 4.5 grams of powder in glass containers (vials).
 The powder containing 4 g of piperacillin and 500 mg (0.5 g) of tazobactam is mixed with sterile liquid to give a solution for injection by your doctor.

-Piptaz vials contain piperacillin and tazobactam as the active ingredients.
-It contains no excipients or preservatives.
+PIPTAZ vials contain piperacillin and tazobactam as the active ingredients.

 PIPTAZ is supplied in Australia by: